Overview

 Ehren Green, Assistant Professor of Instruction, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, University of Louisville.

-Jonathan E. Howe, Assistant Professor of Instruction, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, The Ohio State University.
+Jonathan E. Howe, Assistant Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, The Ohio State University.

 Gareth J. Jones, Associate Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, North Carolina State University.